AugCogVR/cogbre-vr/README.md

 NOTE: This is the VR component for "cogbre."
 The nexus (server) component is at https://github.com/AugCogVR/cogbre-nexus

-This application supports research of the Auburn CSSE Program Understanding Lab (PUL).
+This application supports research of the [Auburn CSSE Program Understanding Lab](https://program-understanding.github.io/).

 This is a Unity-based front-end to provide an immersive and egocentric experience for those who perform reverse engineering on binary programs.